MSSNY LEADERSHIP

 MSSNY ASSISTANT SECRETARY

-Bernadette A. Riley, DO was elected Assistant Secretary of the Medical Society of the State of New York (MSSNY) on April 23rd.
-Dr. Riley is currently the Director of New York Institute of Technology’s Ehlers-Danlos Syndrome (EDS)/Hypermobility Treatment Center and an Associate Professor of Family Medicine at NYITCOM where she wrote the curriculum and started the EDS 4th year elective (MTFP 890).
+Bernadette A. Riley, DO, MS was elected Assistant Secretary of the Medical Society of the State of New York (MSSNY) on April 5.
+Dr. Riley is currently the Director of New York Institute of Technology’s Ehlers-Danlos Syndrome (EDS)/Hypermobility Treatment Center and Professor of Family Medicine at NYIT College of Osteopathic Medicine.

-A graduate of Fordham University (2001) and New York College of Osteopathic Medicine (2005), Dr. Riley’s postgraduate training started as an ENT/Facial Plastic surgery intern at the former Union Hospital, NJ (2005-2006) and she completed two years of residency at the Union Hospital/Newark Beth Israel/St. Barnabas Medical Center (2006-2008) before switching specialties.
+A graduate of Fordham University (BS-2001), New York College of Osteopathic Medicine (DO-2005) and NYIT (Master of Science in Clinical Nutrition with Distinction-2023), Dr. Riley’s postgraduate training started as an ENT/Facial Plastic surgery intern at the former Union Hospital, NJ (2005-2006) and she completed two years of residency at the Union Hospital/Newark Beth Israel/St. Barnabas Medical Center (2006-2008) before switching specialties.
 She finished her Family Medicine and Osteopathic Manipulative Treatment residency at Long Beach Medical Center (2010), where she served as Chief Resident (2009-2010), and was awarded Family Medicine Resident of the Year (2010).
-Dr. Riley is board certified in Family Medicine and Osteopathic Manipulative Medicine.
+She is fellow of the American College of Osteopathic Family Physicians (FACOFP).
+Dr. Riley is board certified in Family Medicine and Osteopathic Manipulative Medicine by AOBFP and Family Medicine by the ABFM (DABFM).

 Dr. Riley has been active in advocacy for many years.
-She was elected President of the New York State Osteopathic Medical Society (NYSOMS) in April 2022 and is an alumni of the American Osteopathic Association’s (AOA) Training in Policy Studies (TIPS) Fellowship (2010).
-Dr. Riley is also currently the Treasurer for the Nassau County Medical Society, a Board of Trustee for Nassau Academy of Medicine (NAM) and serves as Chair of NAM’s Education Committee.
+She was elected President of the New York State Osteopathic Medical Society (NYSOMS 2022-2024).
+She is an alumni of the American Osteopathic Association’s (AOA) Training in Policy Studies (TIPS) Fellowship (2010) and graduated from American Association of Colleges of Osteopathic Medicine (AACOM) Osteopathic Health Policy Fellowship (OHPF Class of 2020).
+Dr. Riley is also currently the Vice President for the Nassau County Medical Society, a member of the Nassau Academy of Medicine (NAM) Board of Trustees and serves as Chair of NAM’s Education Committee.

-Dr. Riley lives in Bayville and enjoys Impressionist Art, hiking, and reading
+Dr. Riley lives in Bayville and enjoys reading, writing and art.

 MSSNY TREASURER